nicollascarvalh0/nicollascarvalh0/README.md

 ## About me 👀

-I'm a 18 y/o developer from Pernambuco 🇵🇹 with a strong passion for AI, web development, and creative problem-solving 🧠.
+I'm a 18 y/o programmer and developer, im from Pernambuco and with a strong passion for AI, web development, and creative problem-solving 🧠.

 ## Languages and Tools 🛠️